 Design Efficiency Paired with Longevity and Respect

 If we examine our human design patterns for architecture and machinery from the 1950’s we will see a new pattern of design that rejected nature in order to celebrate industrial, manufactured solutions.
 They are devoid of decoration and superfluousness.
 These designs were also considered efficient, but only for the moment.
 Often, they ignore the long term needs of multiple generations or coming at a high cost of fossil fuel use and plastics as quick solutions.
 We know now physical design needs to be more thoughtful of the environment of which it is placed and hopefully designed for generations of use.

 Biomimicry isn’t just for physical design.
-As we consider the vast around of data we collect and how we will use it, we can look to how nature stores genetic data and cell data.
+As we consider the vast array of data we collect and how we will use it, we can compare how nature stores genetic data and cell data.
 We can see the structures of biology that transmit information in the most efficient use of physical space and use while maintaining efficiency of information.